Configuration

 });

-XyPriss implements a Global Merge Rule to reduce redundancy.
-Root-level options are treated as defaults and deeply merged into each instance.
+XyPriss implements a Global Merge Rule to reduce configuration redundancy.
+Options defined at the root of the ServerOptions object are treated as global defaults for all server instances.

 typescript